Inland Marine Insurance

 When the Industrial Revolution came along, ground transportation became commonplace, and insurance providers saw an opportunity to transform marine insurance into something that covered a far greater range of transportation and products.

 Is it Required to have Inland Marine Insurance?

 Inland marine insurance is not legally required most of the time, but this does not mean it isn’t a type of insurance you can ignore.
 This type of insurance covers any incidents that might take place while transporting your equipment.
 Without it, you could suffer a massive financial loss if your property is lost, damaged, or stolen during transit.

 What is the difference between marine insurance and inland marine insurance?

 Marine insurance covers any products that are transported over water.
-Think of inland marine insurance as covering anything that could be transported by boat, but is transported on land instead.
-Inland marine covers transportation of equipment, tools, and other work-related items across the land – whether it’s on a truck, a train, or on public transportation.
+Think of inland marine insurance as covering anything that could be transported by boat but is transported on land instead.
+It covers transportation of equipment, tools, and other work-related items across the land – whether on a truck, a train, or public transport.

 Who Needs Inland Marine Insurance?